Information for grant holders submitting progress, final and additional reports on grant outcomes.

-Scientific progress reports are required for specific grant programs, including National Health and Medical Research Council (NHMRC) clinical trials and cohort studies and some Medical Research Future Fund (MRFF) Research Grants.
+Scientific progress reports are required for specific grant programs, including NHMRC clinical trials and cohort studies and Targeted Research grants.
 Refer to the grant schedule and relevant grant guidelines for reporting requirements.

-If scientific progress reports are not required, the progress of grants is monitored by researchers' online curricula vitae (CV) and grantee variation applications.
+If scientific progress reports are not required, the progress of grants is monitored by researchers' online curricula vitae (CV), grantee variation requests and annual financial expenditure reports.

 All Chief Investigators are expected to update their Sapphire CV on an annual basis by end of June each year, including linking outputs and outcomes to the relevant NHMRC grant ID.
 Sapphire CV information may also be used during peer review to assess a grant applicant's track record, and by NHMRC when reviewing or evaluating funding schemes.

 Scientific progress reports are required to be submitted in the timeframes and format specified by NHMRC.
 Failure to complete and submit reports may impact current and future funding until the report is provided.